← Back to App

 Try these steps:

 1. Ask the patient to enable GPS: If their device has GPS, enabling it usually resolves the issue.
-TeleVerify will use GPS instead of IP geolocation.
+TeleVerify uses GPS as the primary location signal.

 2. Ask the patient to refresh: Have them reload the verification page in their browser and try again.